romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a recommended standard for developer workflows regarding code collaboration?
+Q: What is a recommended standard for developer workflows regarding code collaboration?
 <details><summary>Show the answer</summary><p>

 - **Implementing a fork-and-pull model for external contributors alongside a branching model for internal collaboration**